eduairet/bevnet-challenge-eduairet/README.md

 ![Example](./example-screenshot.png)

 -   An NPM project was created to install the `MJML` dependency
--   The script `npm run build` was used to generate the `HTML` file to send
+-   The script `npm run build` was used to generate the `HTML` file to send in the email body
+-   The script `npm run server` is used for development
+-   The scripts `npm start` and `npm run server` are used for live development